Call:+98 913 408 2818

 – practical Iranian tiles are also used for floor and wall covering in different spaces.
 They usually use different types of porcelain to provide strength, high quality, brilliance, and beauty.

-Unique features can be seen in the ancient and traditional Iranian tile productions.
+Unique features can be seen in the ancient and traditional Persian tile productions.
 Even today, Iranian ceramic and tile manufacturers, inspired by old architects, offer high-quality and long-lasting tiles.
 This issue is one of the reasons for the superiority of Iranian tiles and ceramics in the world market.
 In the following, we will learn the features and advantages of these types of tiles.

 • The strength and durability of Iranian tiles are famous.